sprintly/sprintly-data/README.md

 #### product.items

-An instance of `Backbone.Collection` that contains all items that have been fetched from the server
+A Backbone Collection that contains all items that have been fetched from the server

 #### product.getItemsByStatus(status)